 I have mentioned this before, but I just love serendipity.
 In fact, I think I love serendipity so much that I have what might be diagnosed as a serendipity fetish.
-I don’t mean that in a sexual way – I am not even sure what that would mean.
+I don’t mean that in a kinky way – I am not even sure what that would mean.
 No, I am talking about it in a photography context.

 I am not the first to discuss “photographic serendipity”, but I might be the first to try and define it.

 Photographic Serendipity.
 Noun.
 Wonderful, lucky opportunities or happenings that sometimes, with no apparent rhyme or reason, bestow themselves upon an unexpecting, but nonetheless grateful photographer.

 When the photo gods grant me a bit of photographic serendipity, I take it, and I am happy.
 Such was the case several weeks ago in New Mexico at Vermejo Park Ranch.

 On the most active night of the Perseid Meteor Shower, I went out to Vermejo’s iconic Castle Rock and tried my luck at “catching” meteors with my camera.
 It is not as easy as it sounds.

 I had two cameras set up on tripods and after setting up the focus and exposure, I locked down the cable releases and let them run continuously.
 I pointed them at Castle Rock so that part of the Milky Was was visible and hoped for a meteor to flash by during my 25 second exposures.
 Most of the time I stared in wonder and exasperation as meteors flashed by exactly where my cameras were not pointed.
 But I did manage to get a handful of nice photos.

 These images are not what I would call “serendipitous”, though.
 I knew what I was going for and I was not surprised at the result.
 I used a nifty little app called PhotoPills to look up when the moon would set that night and give me the best opportunities.
 Working two cameras, I knew I had a fair chance to get some images like this.